isomerpages/enterprisesg-switch/pages/Partner with us.md

 ## Innovation-centric businesses partner with SWITCH

+When it comes to the world's leading companies, they partner with SWITCH - and for good reason.
+As the global gateway to innovation in Asia, SWITCH is the premier platform to connect with the top decision-makers and trailblazers.

-And we invite you to join them.
-Join leading companies like AWS, TikTok and Google Cloud in being at the forefront in paving the way for innovation and technology
+Join leading companies like AWS, TikTok and Google Cloud in being at the forefront in paving thee way for innovation and technology.

 [Become a partner with SWITCH](https://forms.monday.com/forms/4ae0e80795707021ca480047c3a90d66?r=use1)